#

 Property File

-Create a ucumate.properties
+Create a ucumate.properties file in src/main/resources, i.e.

 # Inside a file called ucumate.properties